Easy Strawberry Pie

 - Pour into pie shell.

-- Store in refrigerator until completely set (at least 3 hours.)
+- Transfer to the refrigerator and chill until completely set (at least 3 hours).

 - Slice and serve with whipped cream, if desired.